hagiwaratakayuki/metatools-pararellworker/readme.md

 ### Event System

 Controller and Worker is extend EventEmitter.
-Both post and accept message with event name.se more doc directry
+Both post and accept message with event name.

+if want  more, see docs directry